http4s/http4s/docs/docs/client.md

 ## Constructing a URI

-Before you can make a call, you'll need a `Uri` to represent the endpoint you want to access.
+Before you can make a Request, you'll need a `Uri` to represent the endpoint you want to access.

 There are a number of ways to construct a `Uri`.

-If you have a literal string, you can use `uri"..."`:
+If you have a literal string, you can use the `uri` string interpolator:

 ```scala mdoc
 uri"https://my-awesome-service.com/foo/bar?wow=yeah"